HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-encounter-diagnosis-intro.md

-<div class="new-content" markdown="1">The US Core Condition Profile has been split into the US Core Encounter Diagnosis Profile below and US Core Problems and Health Concerns Profile
+<div class="new-content" markdown="1">The US Core Condition Profile has been split into the US Core Condition Encounter Diagnosis Profile below and US Core Condition Problems and Health Concerns Profile
 </div><!-- new-content -->

 ﻿This profile sets minimum expectations for the [Condition] resource to record, search, and fetch a list of encounter diagnosis associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
-For Problems and Health Concerns use the [US Core Problems and Health Concerns Profile].
+For Problems and Health Concerns use the [US Core Condition Problems and Health Concerns Profile].

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Encounter Diagnosis profile:
+The following are example usage scenarios for the US Core Condition Encounter Diagnosis profile:

 -   Query for a Patient’s current or historical encounter diagnosis
 -   [Record or update] a Patient’s encounter diagnosis